Rent safe and private dog parks hosted by locals

 Expose your puppy to their collar or harness and leash early on

-Here are some steps you can take to help your puppy become comfortable with their collar or harness and leash.
+Follow these steps to help your puppy get comfortable with their collar or harness and leash.
 Dogs aren’t born knowing that these are normal things to wear!
-It might take some getting used to.
+The sensation might take some getting used to.

-• Make it a positive experience: Associate the collar or harness with positive experiences.
-Gradually increase the duration your puppy wears the collar, and during that time, engage in fun activities or give them their favorite treats.
-This helps create positive associations with wearing the collar.
+Gradually increase the duration your puppy wears their collar or harness.
+Whenever it's on?
+Engage in fun activities—we recommend gentle play or favorite belly rubs—or give them their favorite treats.
+This helps create positive associations with wearing their gear.

-• Keep initial sessions short: In the beginning, keep the collar or harness wearing sessions short to prevent your puppy from becoming overwhelmed.
-Gradually increase the duration over time as your puppy becomes more comfortable!
+In the beginning, keep collar or harness wearing sessions short to prevent your puppy from becoming overwhelmed.
+Gradually increase the duration over time as your new dog becomes more comfortable!

 Keep your walks short and sweet